s-aridni/DSA/Analysis of Algorithm/asymptotic_analysis.md

+# Asymptotic Analysis

+- What is Data Structures
+- What is Algorithm
+- Why should we analyze an algorithm
-What is asymptotic analysis
+- What is asymptotic analysis
-why do we need asymptotic analysis what are the common analysis we do?
+- what are the common analysis we do?

+NOTE:
+- Explanation should be concise and clear.
+With example if possible
+- Underatnding the pattern is the key